 Fear not; if you have a balcony, stoop, or access to the roof that has six to eight hours of sun, you too can have fresh herbs and vegetables.
-There are many dwarf varieties available or you can vertically grow many vegetables — or you can plant bush varieties.
-But just what are bush type vegetables?
+There are many dwarf varieties available, or you can vertically grow many vegetables— or you can plant bush varieties.
+Just what are bush type vegetables though?

 Bush Varieties of Vegetables

 There are a number of common vegetables that are available in bush type varieties.

 Beans are a perfect example of a veggie that either grows along a vine or as a bush vegetable plant.
 Beans have been cultivated for more than 7,000 years and, as such, are one of the most popular and common vegetables grown– be it pole or bush type.
 They grow best in full sun and well-drained soil.
 They are available in a variety of colors, from yellow to green to purple, as well as in a variety of pod sizes.
 Bush beans are suitable for harvest as shell beans, snap beans, or dry beans.

 Squash also grows on both vine and bush plants.
 Summer squash grows on bush plants and is harvested before the rind hardens.
 There is a myriad of varieties of summer squash to choose from.
 These include: